interserver/mailbaby-api-samples/openapi-client/javascript/docs/DefaultApi.md

 displays the mail log

-By passing in the appropriate options, you can search for available inventory in the system
+Get a listing of the emails sent through this system

 ### Example